codeant-frontend-user/codeant-frontend-assignment/README.md

 Open your browser and visit http://localhost:5173 to see the application running.

-## NOTES
+## Notes
-  - Logout to View Sign In Screen UI: To view the Sign In Screen UI, simply click on the Logout button.
+  - **Logout to View Sign In Screen UI:** To view the Sign In Screen UI, simply click on the Logout button.
 This action will take you to the Sign In Screen as designed in the Figma file.